School Accountability Report Cards

 All public schools are required to issue an annual School Accountability Report Card (SARC).
 A SARC is also mandated for charter schools and non-public schools, although the requirements are less comprehensive.
 More information about SARC requirements is available at the CDE website.
 Local schools have several options for preparing SARCs, as described below.

-Free Web-Based SARC
+Free Web-Based SARC from SchoolCity